 What started out as a project to comprehend water and sanitation in the “Global South” (see 13-Gallon Challenge and Water for the Ages in India posts) morphed into a project to understand water and sanitation in the “Global North” and “Global South” while thinking about transnational linkages between these places (see Water for the Ages Gets a Brand New (out)Look, Water and Toilets for Humans w/o Homes, and Empowerment and Gender Equality in Water and Sanitation: What does it mean?
 What does it matter? posts).

-Since my views on water and sanitation have evolved over the years, I recently moved into a new digital space.
 This blog still gets many visits on pages such as H20 Organizations, H20 Films, and H20 Books.
 So feel free to peruse those pages as well as the Blog Archive at your leisure.
 You may also message me at ablbrown [at] ucsc [dot] edu or follow @waterfortheages to stay in contact.
 May we all continue to collaborate so that humans and non-humans alike have safe and plentiful water, toilets, and hygiene!